 And here’s a promotional video history of Carlsberg, created by the Carlsberg Group:

-Last week I was in Copenhagen, meeting with J.C.
+A few years ago I was in Copenhagen, meeting with J.C.
 Jacobsen, or at least standing in front of his portrait while Martyn Cornell snapped our photo.